windowsrefund/grayscale-theme/README.md

   sudo cmake --install build
 ```

-# Custom icons

-If you wish to use the icons provided by this theme, start Qtractor and navigate to _View > Options > Display_.
-Under _Custom > Icons theme_, select the _images_ directory provided by this repo.
-That said, it is important to understand not all icons have been provided.
-Those I consider to be redundant and/or overkill have basically just be provided as transparent images.
-As issues or the need arises, additional icons may be converted in the future.

-# Additional Color Setup

-With Qtractor running, navigate to _View > Options > Display_.

-Import the _Grayscale.conf_ file obtained from this repo in order to change the color theme.

-Next, import the _Grayscale.qss_ file obtained from this repo in order to change the style sheet.

-The suggested colors to set in _View > Options > Display > Meters_ are _#75b5aa_ for Audio and _#878C6A_ for MIDI.

-The suggested colors to use when creating tracks are _#252628_ for foreground and _#878C6A_ for background.

-The suggested color to use for automation is _#75b5aa_.

 # Toolbar Configuration

-In order to reduce clutter, it is highly recommended to disable all status bars and most toolbars.
+In order to reduce clutter, disable all status bars and most toolbars.
 In the main window, navigate to _View > Toolbars_ and disable the following:

 - File
 - Edit
 - Track
 - View

-In the MIDI clip editor (piano roll), navigate to _View > Toolbars_ and disable the following:
+In the MIDI Editor (piano roll), navigate to _View > Toolbars_ and disable the following:

 - File
 - Edit